guillermoamaral/Webside/docs/api/code/methods/get.md

 ```

 ## Method AST
-As metioned above, the AST of methods could be obtained by specifying the option `ast=true`.
-Though this option is not mandatory, Webside will take advantage of it when available.
+As metioned above, the AST of a method could be obtained by specifying the option `ast=true`.
+Though it is not mandatory that the API implements this option, Webside will take advantage if it is available.
+For instance, to detect the selector under the cursor, if any, and provide better senders/implementors facilities (think of a keyword selector).
-In case it is provided, the expected structure of the `ast` property should have following `node` basic structure:
+In case the option is provided by the backend Smalltalk, the expected structure of the `ast` should have the following `node` basic structure:

 ```json
 {